Using a team account? Go to Suspend a user from a team account.

 - Google Keep—The user’s Keep notes are unavailable to the user.
 Shared Keep notes are still available to collaborators.

-- Google+—The user's Google+ profile and circles are unavailable.
-If the user is the sole owner of a community, collection, or events, the community remains, but any collection or events are deleted.
-For details about what happens to a suspended Google+ profile or page, see Google+ profile and page suspensions.
+- Currents—The user's Currents profile is unavailable.
+If the user is the sole owner of a community, the community will remain.
+For details about what happens to a suspended Currents profile, go to Currents profile suspensions.

-- Brand account—If your organization uses a Brand Account, any assets owned solely by one user, such as Google+ pages, Google My Business listings, and YouTube channels, are unavailable to the user.
-If there are other owners, the assets are transferred to another owner’s G Suite account.
+- Brand account—If your organization uses a Brand Account, any assets owned solely by one user, such as Google My Business listings, and YouTube channels, are unavailable to the user.
+If there are other owners, the assets are transferred to another owner’s Google Workspace account.

 - Non-core services—Content in the user's non-core services, such as YouTube and Blogger, is unavailable to the user.

-If you suspend a user's account while they're in a classic Hangouts chat, the user can continue to participate until the session is over.
+If you suspend a user's account while they're in a chat in classic Hangouts, the user can continue to participate until the session is over.

 Suspend an individual user

-You can also find this option at the top-left of the user's account page, under More .
+You can also find this option at the left of the user's account page.

 Suspend users in bulk

-To suspend multiple users using a CSV file, follow the directions in Add several users at once.
+To suspend multiple users using a CSV file, follow the directions in Add or update multiple users from a CSV file.